Farmall Cub: Description

 The Cub was initially designated the Farmall X, and was to use a two-cylinder engine.
 Development started in July, 1943, changing to a four-cylinder engine.
 A prototype was built by December 1944.
 In September 1945, it became the Farmall Cub.

 The two major variations of the Cub were the "Standard Cub" and the "Lo-Boy Cub" (or "Cub Lo-Boy").
 They are recognized by their distinctive IH Red or Federal Yellow color schemes.
 In the late 1950s, sales of the Farmall Cub shifted from agricultural purpose to industrial purpose.
 IH capitalized on the shift, and the standard color for the Cub Lo-Boy and Cub changed from the familiar IH Red to Federal Yellow in 1960, with IH Red as an option.
-In 1963, International Harvester changed the grill of these tractors to a flat-grill style and dropped the Farmall name in favor of International.
+In 1963, International Harvester changed the grille of these tractors to a flat-grille style and dropped the Farmall name in favor of International.
 In 1981, the last production run of Cubs were painted IH Red.

 The Demonstrator White color was used in 1950 on Cubs between serial numbers 99356 to 106516.
 These White Demo Cubs were used in the IH special demonstration program by dealers to highlight the abilities of the tractor.
 The tractors were painted white with red wheel centers.
 Dealers were expected to repaint these tractors back to IH Red before sale.
 However, some of these demonstrators were sold without being repainted.

 The market of this little tractor was the small-acreage farmer, and it was designed by Farmall engineers in the years following World War II to replace a horse or mule for farming purposes.
 The tractor was offset to the left, while the driver's seat and steering wheel were on the right.
 This concept was called "CultiVision", resulting in a clear view while working the fields.

 The Cub sat on a 69+1/4 in wheelbase, using a 4-cylinder, C-60 gasoline L-head engine, that consisted of a 2+5/8 in bore by 2+3/4 in stroke, with a displacement of 59.5 cubic inches (0.981 L).
 At 1600 rpm, early versions of the C-60 engine produced 9.25 hp on the belt and 8 hp at the drawbar.
 Starting in the 1960s, Cub engines steadily increased power with higher rated RPM's, peaking at 15 hp for the International Cub and 154 Lo-Boy by 1975, and 18 hp for the 185 and 184 Lo-Boys.

 The Cub Lo-Boy, introduced in 1955, was a lowered version of the Standard Cub.
 The rear axle housings were rotated, lowering the tractor about 7–8 in.
 Also, the front axle extensions were lowered, and the tractor wheelbase was shortened to 62+1/2 in.
 These modifications lowered the center of gravity, and decreased the turning radius, which made the tractor more maneuverable improving the mowing capability of the Cub.